 2 teaspoons organic extra virgin olive oil

-*You can use Vital Choice Anchovies (thawed and drained) or canned anchovies.
+*You can use Vital Choice Anchovies (drained).
 Or, substitute a similar volume of meat from canned sardines (2-4, drained, skin and bones removed) for the anchovies.

 **You can find gluten free bread crumbs in most large supermarkets.
 Or, use cornflakes (crushed) or crushed corn chips (check the chip ingredients for added wheat).

-1/2 pound Pacific calamari, defrosted and patted dry
+1/2 pound Atlantic calamari, defrosted and patted dry

 1/4 teaspoon salt